CocoYi-Claire/LiS-Net/README.md

 # LiS-Net

-## LiS-Net A Brain Inspired Framework for Event Based End-to-End Steering Prediction
+This is the code for the paper **LiS-Net A Brain Inspired Framework for Event Based End-to-End Steering Prediction**

+## Getting Started
+### Prerequisites

 ## EventScape Dataset